 Recognizing the community need for more mental health resources, Southern Hills Hospital recently announced its plans to build an 80-bed psych facility treating ages 13 and up, with a target opening in 2018.

 Southern Hills Hospital and Medical Center to Build 80-Bed Inpatient Psychiatric Facility

-LAS VEGAS (May 19, 2016) – Responding to an acute need in the Las Vegas Valley, Southern Hills Hospital and Medical Center announces plans for an 80-bed inpatient psychiatric facility attached to its existing main hospital structure at its West Sunset Road campus.
-The facility is slated to break ground before the end of the year and open in 2017.
+Responding to an acute need in the Las Vegas Valley, Southern Hills Hospital and Medical Center announces plans for an 80-bed inpatient psychiatric facility attached to its existing main hospital structure at its West Sunset Road campus.
+The facility is slated to open in 2018.
 With the addition of this new facility, Southern Hills Hospital will expand to a 266-bed hospital.

 The approximately $26 million behavioral health center will ease the chronic lack of space and add services to treat adolescents (ages 13 to 17) through senior patients, age 55 and over.

 “The Behavioral Health Center at Southern Hills Hospital and Medical Center will transform mental health care in Southern Nevada,” said Adam Rudd, CEO of Southern Hills Hospital and Medical Center.
 “There is a glaring need for additional resources to treat people dealing with addiction, depression, anxiety, and other psychiatric disorders.”

 Rudd noted that each day dozens of mentally ill Southern Nevadans have no option but to wait in emergency rooms for a bed to become available.

 “This facility marks Southern Hills’ and Sunrise Health System’s continued commitment to those suffering from behavioral health issues,” Rudd said.
 “We are not only expanding our services to behavioral health patients, but also investing in brand new construction to ensure they receive state-of-the-art care.”